yonigottesman/yonigottesman.github.io/_posts/2024-05-13-mask-user-tokens.markdown

 hide: false
 ---

 These days, fine-tuning large language models (LLMs) seems to be getting easier and easier.
 Multiple frameworks and resources now allow you to plug in your dataset and start fine-tuning.
 It's not necessarily a bad thing that you can copy some code, swap in your dataset, fine-tune, and quickly create a model tailored to your needs.
 However, these default, one-click, or no-code approaches can sometimes obscure issues that might affect performance.
 My conclusion (OMG this is shocking): it's crucial to understand how these models work, and not just run a script from the internet, no matter how popular the repository it's taken from is.

+{% include note.html
+    content="All the code for the experiments are in my [github](https://github.com/yonigottesman/broken_chat_formatting)"
+%}

 ## A Case Study
 I want to fine-tune an LLM on the [Universal-NER/Pile-NER](https://huggingface.co/datasets/Universal-NER/Pile-NER-type) dataset.
 This is a NER-like dataset for generative models where every sample is a "conversation" in which a "user" asks the "assistant" for relevant tokens in the text.
 Here is an example sample: